Everything you need to know about potato milk, the newest dairy alternative

 Sure, it might not sound quite as glamorous or exotic as macadamia nut milk but it’s set to be the next big thing – with Waitrose including potato milk in its annual Food & Drink Report as one of the top trends of 2022, saying: “Low in sugar and saturated fat, it’s set to dominate coffee shop menus in the coming months.”

 So what actually is potato milk?
-It’s “the diluted starches from potato”, explains Sophie Medlin, dietitian and founder of City Dietitians (citydietitians.co.uk).
+It’s “the diluted starches from potato”, explains Sophie Medlin, dietitian and founder of City Dietitians.
 “It looks like milk because of the starchy nature of the potatoes, but it is actually just starchy water with some stabilisers.”

 The health benefits